-Our specialist trade mark attorneys & solicitors protect the rights of UK & global brand owners in markets as diverse as automotive, consumer goods, sports, food and drink, clothing, pharmaceuticals, and technology.
+Our specialist trade mark attorneys and solicitors protect the rights of UK and global brand owners in markets as diverse as automotive, consumer goods, sports, food and drink, clothing, pharmaceuticals and technology.

 Mathys & Squire’s expert trade mark attorneys understand the importance of making your company stand out with its own identity, and how vital it is to protect your valuable brand from inevitable threats from competitors.